navarrocantero/Bullseye/README.md

 # Bullseye
-First Aplication of learning path from RayWenderLinch
+First Aplication of learning path from RayWenderLinch made with SwiftUI
  - Xcode 12.2
  - Swift 5.3
  - iOS 14.0